Pythoniasm/slxpy-fork/README.md

 Simulink generated C++ class do not forbid these four default constructors, but pointers in RTModel may point to invalid locations if `initialize` is not called again.
 So, avoid calling these four default constructors explicitly or implicitly.

+## Changelog

+- v1.6.2 (Patch)
+  - Multi-line `json` files with indentations of four whitespaces for proper support of git tracking generated models.